AccuWeather: National Weather Service

-The National Weather Service, which provides large amounts of the data that AccuWeather repackages and sells for profit, also provides that same information for free by placing it in the public domain.
+The National Weather Service provides publicly-funded information for use without charge by the public by placing it in the public domain.
+AccuWeather repackages and sells for profit large amounts of this data.
 AccuWeather stated that "NOAA foundational weather data is one of 190 sources that AccuWeather uses as inputs into our proprietary and patented Forecast Engine (SWIFT), which also uses AI, 250 patents, the expertise of more than 100 meteorologists, and over 60 years of intellectual capital to generate our forecasts and warnings."

-On April 14, 2005, U.S. Senator Rick Santorum (R-PA) introduced the "National Weather Service Duties Act of 2005" in the U.S. Senate.
-The legislation would have forbidden the National Weather Service from providing any such information directly to the public, and the legislation was generally interpreted as an attempt by AccuWeather to profit off of taxpayer-funded weather research by forcing its delivery through private channels.
-AccuWeather denies this and maintains it never intended to keep weather information out of the hands of the general public.
+On April 14, 2005, U.S. Senator Rick Santorum (R-PA), who received campaign contributions from AccuWeather's president, Joel Myers, introduced the National Weather Service Duties Act of 2005 in the U.S. Senate.
+Critics argued that the legislation could benefit commercial weather companies by limiting the services provided directly by the NWS.
+AccuWeather said that it did not seek to restrict public access to weather information or advocate for the full commercialization of the NWS.
 The bill did not come up for a vote.
-Santorum received campaign contributions from AccuWeather's president, Joel Myers.
-AccuWeather maintains that it does not agree with the view, and AccuWeather has not suggested, that the National Weather Service (NWS) should fully commercialize its operations.

 On October 12, 2017, President Donald Trump nominated AccuWeather CEO Barry Lee Myers, the younger brother of the company's founder, to head the National Weather Service's parent administration, the National Oceanic and Atmospheric Administration.
-It was noted that unlike 11 of the previous 12 NOAA administrators, Myers lacks an advanced scientific degree, instead holding bachelor's and master's degrees in business and law even though he ran AccuWeather as a successful, profitable company for 12 years.
-Barry Myers stepped down as CEO of AccuWeather on January 1, 2019, and completely divested himself of any ownership of AccuWeather in accordance with his pledge to the Office of Government Ethics and the U.S. Senate.
-After two years of inaction on the nomination, Myers withdrew his consideration for nomination on November 12, 2019, due to ill health.
-Myers sent a letter to The Washington Post in 2019 to address these allegations of sexual harassment, which the company denied.
+Myers, who held degrees in business and law rather than an advanced scientific degree, stepped down as AccuWeather's CEO in January 2019 and divested his ownership in the company.
+He had run AccuWeather as a successful, profitable company for twelve years.
+After his nomination had remained pending for two years, Myers withdrew his consideration for nomination on November 12, 2019, due to ill health.
+That year, he also responded in The Washington Post to allegations of sexual harassment at AccuWeather, which the company denied.